ahmedalnazer/gis6-frontend/README.md

 ## GIS Front End

-This is the GIS6 Front End web application developed using React.
+This is the GIS6 Front End web application developed using Svelte.

 ## Pre-requisites

 The project toolchain is run using [NodeJS](https://nodejs.org/en/), a JavaScript runtime built on Chrome's V8 JavaScript engine.
 NPM is NodeJS package manager.

 You’ll need to have Node >= 12 and npm >= 6 on your machine.
 Please install Node using one of the install mechanisms for [your platform](https://nodejs.org/en/download/package-manager/).

 ## Available Scripts